 Which Are the Most Popular Cars That Have Low Insurance Cost In Ontario

 Cars that are safer with better features will have less insurance cost.
 Please take note that these cars are sorted based on the CLEAR scores.
-The score compares claims data for collision, comprehensive coverage and Direct Compensation Property Damage coverage.
-There is no mention of insurance cost in the list as it varies by each insurer.
-Below is the description for the top 10 cars that have the lowest insurance cost as per CLEAR rating for 2015.
+The score compares claims data for collision, comprehensive coverage, and Direct Compensation Property Damage coverage.
+There is no mention of insurance costs in the list as it varies by each insurer.
+Below is the description of the top 10 cars that have the lowest insurance cost as per the CLEAR rating for 2015.

 - FORD THUNDERBIRD CONVERTIBLE 2D 2002